oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 35.273 3800.0 85 493 Octatriacontane
 ```

-The data is similar to that in `example1.CAL`.
-In fact, the only difference between the
+The data is similar to that in `example1.CAL`, with the only difference being that
-two files is that `example2.CAL` includes Hexane as an additional calibration point.
-Let's
+`example2.CAL` includes Hexane as an additional calibration point.
+We'll run the same
-execute the same statements as in the previous example, except that specify a different
+commands as in the previous example, but this time, we'll specify a different input file
-input file and placing the RiMapper call in a try/catch block, so that we can handle any
+and wrap the [`RiMapper`](@ref) call in a try/catch block to handle any exceptions.
-exception.

 ```@example 2
 using DelimitedFiles